base-org/web/apps/base-docs/docs/connecting-to-the-blockchain/connecting-with-a-provider.md

 ## Objectives

-By the end of this guide you should be able to:
+By the end of this guide, you should be able to:

 - Set up a provider in wagmi and use it to connect a wallet
 - Protect API keys that will be exposed to the front end